ClickHouse/clickhouse-docs/docs/en/deployment-guides/replicated.md

 ### Network and logging configuration

-This file is the same on both clickhouse-01 and clickhouse-02.
+This file is the same on both clickhouse-01 and clickhouse-02, with the exception of `display_name`.

 ```xml title="/etc/clickhouse-server/config.d/network-and-logging.xml on clickhouse-02"
 <clickhouse>